metaeducation/ren-c/README.md

 Rather than be a brand or product in its own right, this project intends to provide smooth APIs for embedding an interpreter in C programs...hopefully eventually `rebol.exe` itself.

 One of these APIs (libRebol) is "user-friendly" to C programmers, allowing them to avoid the low-level concerns of the interpreter and just run snippets of code mixed with values, as easily as:

     int x = 1020;
-    REBVAL *negate_function = rebRun("get 'negate", END);
+    Value* negate_function = rebRun("get 'negate", END);

     rebRun("print [", rebInteger(x), "+ (2 *", rebEval(negate_function), "3)]", END);